corrode/corrode.github.io/content/blog/expressions/index.md

 ```

 Another simple heuristic is to hunt for `returns` and semicolons in the middle of your code.
-These are like "seams" in our program; stop signs, which break the natural flow of data.
+These are like "seams" in our program; stop signs, which break the natural data flow.
-Almost effortlessly, removing these blockers often improves the code flow; it's like magic.
+Almost effortlessly, removing these blockers often improves the flow; it's like magic.

 For example, the above validation code can also be written without returns: